BuczynskiRafal/catchments_simulation/README.md

 # Catchment simulation
-Package include method for simulate subcatchment with different features values from Storm Water Management Model
+Package include method for simulate subcatchment with different features values from Storm Water Management Model.
+Currently, some of the 'catchment simulation' functionality available in the app - [catchment simulation](https://catchment-simulations.onrender.com/)

 ## Examples of How To Use